-What Are the Disadvantages of Deep Cleaning Teeth?
+What is Deep Cleaning Teeth?

 - Constant bad breath not caused by a particular food

 - Bleeding gums

 - Your teeth appear longer due to the gums receding

 - Loose teeth or even lost teeth, not due to trauma

 So what might go wrong with deep cleaning teeth?
 Some disadvantages of deep cleaning teeth include:

 - If you have a gum line filling, it may get dislodged

 - Your gums might get irritated or never reattach to the teeth

 - Your dentist might not get out all the tartar or bacteria and you end up with an abscess in your jaw